ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/3.2-rollback/README.md

 - The automated rollback takes only a few minutes to run.
 You can monitor the log output as the playbook run progresses by clicking directly on the "UTILITY / Snapshot Instance" node in the workflow visualizer.

-- When all of the workflow job nodes have completed, if you haven't already, click on the "UTILITY / Snapshot Instance" node in the workflow visualizer.
+- When all of the workflow job nodes have completed, if you haven't done so already, click on the "UTILITY / Snapshot Instance" node in the workflow visualizer.
 Once the "UTILITY / Snapshot Instance" job details displays, click on the "Output" tab and scroll to the bottom of the job output.
 If it finished successfully, you should see "failed=0" status for each node in the job summary, like this example:

   ![Rollback job "PLAY RECAP" as seen at the end of the job output](images/rollback_job_recap.png)